gcho91/currency-exchange/README.md

 - Isolating service and components so service performs most of the logic, leaving components to simply display it

+- Changing window size of Cytoscape and how the nodes are named for data visualization that gives meaning to data

 - Making the parent-child relationship of the components clear to make it easier for other developers to read and understand my architectural decisions

 - Redesign the UI and reorganize content to make it more user-friendly, visually vibrant, and compliant with web accessibility standards